 - How often they should be screened and which colorectal cancer screening test you recommend

-- Colonoscopies to screen for colorectal cancer are recommended when patients reach the age of 50 and then repeated once every 10 years until age 752,3
+- Colonoscopies to screen for colorectal cancer are recommended when patients reach the age of 45 and then repeated once every 10 years until age 75.
+Based on prior screening history and health status, screening can be recommended on an individualized basis up to the age of 852,3

-- Some patients should be screened at a younger age and more frequently—for example, those who have had polyps or have a family history of colorectal cancer or polyps4
+- Some patients should be screened before the age of 45-50 and more frequently—for example, those who have had polyps or have a family history of colorectal cancer or polyps4

-- Regular screening is endorsed by the American Cancer Society, the Centers for Disease Control and Prevention, and the National Cancer Institute2,4-5
+- Regular screening is endorsed by the American Cancer Society, the Centers for Disease Control and Prevention, and the National Cancer Institute2-5

-- In the early stages of colorectal cancer, there may be no symptoms to warn a patient that he or she has cancer—they could have colorectal cancer and not even know it2
+- In the early stages of colorectal cancer, there may be no symptoms to warn a patient that he or she has cancer—they could have colorectal cancer and not even know it3

 Your Recommendation for Colorectal Cancer Screening Can Save Lives

-Increasing screening rates to 80% by 2018 would prevent 277,000 new cases of colon cancer and 203,000 deaths within 20 years.6 Reaching that screening rate is a primary goal of the National Colorectal Cancer Roundtable (NCCRT), a national coalition of public, private, and voluntary organizations.6
+80% in every community is an initiative of the National Colorectal Cancer Roundtable (NCCRT), a national coalition of public, private, and voluntary organizations.6